devWayne/deserv/README.md

 #### step 1

-wirte `mock.json` in your app folder
+config `mock.json` in your develop folder

 ```json
 {